-Intuitively, the dot should go where the "pointy end" (cathode) of the diode is.
-I have asked multiple colleagues about this, as well as friends who have no knowledge in electronics, and almost everyone gave the same answer: dot equals pointy end.
+Intuitively, the dot should go where the "pointy end" (cathode) is.
+I have asked multiple colleagues about this and friends who do not know electronics, and almost everyone gave the same answer: dot equals pointy end.

 IPC-7351B, the main standard that deals with SMD footprints, seems to agree with this conclusion.

 Engineers who mainly draw schematics have a different perspective on the issue.
 It is common to feel that pin one should be on the anode and pin two the cathode to mimic the current flow when the diode is forward-biased.

 For the drawings to display correctly in Draftsman, the cathode must be pin 1 in the footprint.
 Having mismatched schematic and footprint pinouts is sure to be a source of trouble, so it follows that the schematic should have pin 1 on the cathode as well.

 Additionally, it is usually necessary to indicate the diode's orientation on the silkscreen layer.
 Even if it's too small to manufacture, your EMS house will be able to read it when they view the Gerbers and zoom in.

 In my case, I mostly draw my footprints similar to the way Mark Harris does for his wonderful Celestial Library, with a diode symbol underneath the component body and an outline with a thicker line on the cathode side.